Scholar-Platforms/Submissions/README.md

 # Submissions
 We're taking existing research papers and adding them on-chain in reproducible format.
-[Checkout what we've got so far](https://usescholar.org/research).
+[Checkout what we've got so far](https://usescholar.org/research), or learn more about [our mission](https://usescholar.org/about)!

-How to contribute?
-Head over to our [Discord](https://discord.gg/tJmw3UdYZV) to get involved.

 # Contribute

+Want to contribute?
+Head over to our [Discord](https://discord.gg/tJmw3UdYZV) to join the community and get involved!

+Help realign science with reproducibility by helping to bring research on-chain by following the steps below.

 ## Steps

+If you get stuck or need help, reach out in the `#contribute` channel in our Discord.

 1. Pick a research paper to add
     1. Some places to start finding papers: